pingcap/docs/ticdc/ticdc-simple-protocol.md

 [sink]
 protocol = "simple"

-# The following configuration parameters controls the sending behavior of bootstrap messages.
+# The following configuration parameters control the sending behavior of bootstrap messages.
 # send-bootstrap-interval-in-sec controls the time interval for sending bootstrap messages, in seconds.
 # The default value is 120 seconds, which means that a bootstrap message is sent every 120 seconds for each table.
 send-bootstrap-interval-in-sec = 120